ISP Intelligence · AS701

 What IP addresses does Verizon use?

-Verizon operates multiple Autonomous Systems (ASNs) and IP address blocks.
-These are allocated by regional internet registries (ARIN, RIPE, APNIC).
-You can identify Verizon IP addresses using our IP lookup tool — enter any IP and check if the ISP field shows Verizon.
+Verizon holds multiple IP address blocks allocated by its regional internet registry.
+These blocks are announced via BGP under AS701 and AS702 and AS19262.
+You can identify Verizon IP addresses using our IP lookup tool — enter any IP and check if the ISP/ASN fields show Verizon.

 How do I check if an IP belongs to Verizon?

 Enter the IP address in our IP Lookup tool.
-The ISP and ASN fields will show whether the IP is registered to Verizon.
-You can also use WHOIS lookup to query the IP's network registration directly.
+The ISP and ASN fields will show whether the IP is registered to Verizon (look for AS701 or AS702 or AS19262).
+You can also use our WHOIS Lookup to query the IP's network registration directly from the RIR database.

 Does Verizon use VPN or proxy servers?